Lifesine/lifesine.github.io/updates.md

 Make sure you never miss a Livestream by subscribing to the Events Calendar!

-Google Calendar users can <a rel="click here" target="_blank" href="http://events.lifesinemusic.com">subscribe to the Events Calendar directly</a>, and be sure to [set up on Notifications](https://support.google.com/calendar/answer/37242) to get reminders when they're most convenient for you.
+Google Calendar users can <a rel="click here" target="_blank" href="http://events.lifesinemusic.com">subscribe to the Events Calendar directly</a>, and be sure to [set up Notifications](https://support.google.com/calendar/answer/37242) to get reminders when they're most convenient for you.

 You can also see a list of upcoming events on my [Where to Listen](content) page.